Gov. Cooper lowers gathering limit; Rowan County reports another COVID-19 death - Salisbury Post

 “This reduction in our indoor gathering limit aims to slow the spread and bring down our numbers,” said Gov. Roy Cooper.
 “It also sends a serious signal to families, friends and neighbors across our state.
 Success in slowing the spread will help our businesses.”

-Cooper’s announcement came as the trajectory of confirmed COVID-19 cases is increasing along with the percent of tests returning positive.
+Cooper’s announcement came as the trajectory of confirmed COVID-19 cases is increasing along with the percentage of tests returning positive.
 The trajectory of hospitalizations remains level.
 There were 297,442 COVID-19 cases in the state on Tuesday after the state saw an increase of 2,582 cases.
 There are 1,230 people currently hospitalized in the state and 4,660 dead.

 Rowan County, meanwhile, added coronavirus death No. 123 to its total on Tuesday as local cases also continued to rise.